mechkey/recollect_waste/README.md

 - Treat it as a personal/hobbyist project, not a production-grade or officially reviewed integration.
 - Read the code before trusting it with anything you care about — it's not long, and it's not trying to hide anything.
 - Expect rough edges.
 Pickup type icons/display names are hardcoded to a short list (`GeneralWaste`, `Garden`, `RecyclingwithFlex`) matching one specific ReCollect service area; if your bin types have different names, you'll want to extend `const.py` yourself.
 - The `aiorecollect` dependency is pinned to a `dev` branch of a fork (`git+https://github.com/mechkey/aiorecollect.git@dev`), not a stable release — it can change underneath you without warning.
-I won't change it though unless it breaks.
 - PRs, issues, and "hey this is wrong" corrections are genuinely welcome.
 This project would benefit from actual scrutiny.

 ## What it does